dasafo/AI-Client-Agent-MCP/README.md

 *   📄 **Invoice/Quote Administration**: Full CRUD operations for invoices, linked to clients, including status management (`pending`, `completed`, `canceled`).
 *   🚀 **Asynchronous Performance**: Leverages `asyncio` and `asyncpg` for efficient, non-blocking database operations.
 *   🛡️ **Rigorous Data Validation**: Employs Pydantic models to ensure data integrity across all interactions.
-*   🤖 **MCP Tool Interface**: Exposes business logic through a set of tools for the Master Control Program, facilitating integration with AI agents and automated systems.
+*   🤖 **MCP Tool Interface**: Exposes business logic through a set of tools for the Master Control Program (FastMCP), facilitating integration with AI agents and automated systems.
 *   🐳 **Complete Dockerized Environment**: Includes the application, PostgreSQL database, and pgAdmin 4, all managed with Docker Compose for consistent and straightforward setup and execution.
 *   ⚙️ **Flexible Configuration**: Environment variables for easy adaptation to different database setups and ports.
 *   🧪 **Extensive Test Coverage**: Comprehensive test suite with database isolation and proper connection management.